-Uganda: Traveling girl from Congo dies of Ebola
+Uganda: 9-year-old girl from Congo dies of Ebola

-KAMPALA, Uganda (AP) — A 9-year-old Congolese girl who tested positive for Ebola in neighboring Uganda has died, officials said Friday, as the World Health Organization said that the outbreak has neared 3,000 cases.
+KAMPALA, Uganda (AP) — A 9-year-old Congolese girl who tested positive for Ebola in neighboring Uganda has died, Ugandan authorities said Friday, as the World Health Organization said that the outbreak has neared 3,000 cases.

-The young girl’s body will be repatriated with her mother back to Congo for a funeral, according to Dr. Eddy Kasenda, Ebola representative in the Congolese border town of Kasindi.
+The girl’s body was repatriated to Congo for a funeral upon the request of her father, according to Uganda’s health ministry.

-“We are finalizing the administrative formalities so that the body is repatriated and buried here in Congo, her native country,” said Kasenda.
-“We are collaborating with the health services of neighboring Uganda and we will strengthen the sanitary measures here in Kasindi.”

 The girl, who was traveling with her mother, was identified at a border screening Wednesday as a possible Ebola patient and isolated.